pangeacyber/pangea-go/README.md

 ## Pangea Go Tools

-This is a list of tools or useful stuff that you will found out in this repository and their links
+This is a list of tools or useful stuff that you will find in this repository and their links

 - Pangea Go SDK [Click here](/pangea-sdk)
 - List of Pangea Go SDK examples per service [Click here](/examples)